STILL TO COME Fun Ride 2019

 Our plans for 2020 have yet to be finalised, so if you have a suggestion of a garden, a house or any place that you think might be of interest to fellow members, do please let us know.

 Hill Close Gardens is a group of 18 surviving Victorian detached gardens on a hillside in Warwick.
 These were set up in the 19th century overlooking Warwick Racecourse to provide gardens for owners of townhouses which did not have their own gardens.
-So we should be able to discover how the owners came to the gardens after work or on Sundays to tend their plots or to relax.

 “GREEN CLEAN” litter pick